Drug Possession Lawyer | HS 11350 & HS 11377

 First, carrying a significant amount of a drug can lead to harsher charges.
 However, the amount required to take your case from simple possession to possession with intent to sell can vary depending on the drug.
 For example, one must have a significant amount of marijuana, while a much smaller amount of cocaine can lead to these charges.

 If the police find evidence that you were packing a large amount of drugs into smaller quantities, this may indicate to the police that you intend to sell rather than use these drugs.
-Likewise, any paraphernalia that seems to be to distribute drugs can also lead you to more severe charges.
+Likewise, any paraphernalia that seems to be used to distribute drugs can also lead you to more severe charges.
+A San Diego drug possession lawyer can help you address these allegations and work to reduce the charges.

 Signs that you intend to use the drug yourself can impact your case and the charges you face.
 For example, the absence of certain paraphernalia may indicate that you do not intend to use that drug but instead intend to sell it.

 HS 11351 criminalizes possession of controlled substances with the intent to sell.
-Violating this law can result in between two and four years in jail and up to $10,000 in fines.
+Violating this law can result in serious consequences, including between two and four years in jail and up to $10,000 in fines.
+If you are found guilty of possessing drugs with the intent to sell, the penalties can be severe, significantly affecting your future.
+A San Diego drug possession lawyer can help you navigate the complexities of this charge, potentially reducing the penalties or finding alternative solutions.

 Worse still, your drug possession penalties may be impacted by aggravating factors.
 These factors can lead to harsher penalties because of specific details of your criminal offense.